I remember the first anxiety attack I ever had.

 I stopped using anxiety as an excuse and decided that life was too short to let it hold me back.

-I hit publish on that blog post before I could start worrying about people hating it or thinking I’m an idiot.
+I hit publish on that blog post before I could start worrying about people hating it.

 I got in the car and hit the gas before I could panic about crashing and dying.
 (I’m actually serious – I used to feel extremely anxious about driving and it was more than new driver nerves – my heart would beat out of my chest every time I got in the car!)